Video Upload Specification

 Target Playback Bitrates

-Folders in Moxion are default to the Medium bitrate.
+Folders in Flow Capture are default to the Medium bitrate.
 For Full HD files in SDR, that's 5000 kbps, combined audio and video.
-Moxion allows Admins to set this on a folder-by-folder basis, which can be accessed in the Asset Options of the Folder Settings tab.
+Flow Capture allows Admins to set this on a folder-by-folder basis, which can be accessed in the Asset Options of the Folder Settings tab.

 There are 4 Folder bitrate tiers: